mkobier/Mafia-5ds/README.md

 5. Go to your created zip file, open "mafia_5ds_import.py".
 6. Add-on should be added to import-export category.
 Enable it and in add-on preferences select location of unpacked MAPS folder.
 7. Close preferences window.
 In the top bar there should be `Mafia Animations Importer` tab.
 Select it.
-8. Click on import 4ds button.
+8. Click on `First import Mafia 4ds character` button.
 Select .4ds file of Mafia character for example: Tommy.4ds, Hoolig4.4ds, Civil02.4ds etc.
-9. Next select animation, press Spacebar to play animation.
+9. Next import .5ds animation using second button, press Spacebar to play animation.
+10. You can than select other animations later.
+In order to change character model reload Blender.